Conveyancing no sale no fee agreement

-Put simply, a conveyancing no win no fee agreement means your solicitor will take on your claim or process knowing that if they do not ‘win’ (or complete the deal), you would not have to pay for their legal costs.
+A no win no fee agreement means your conveyancing solicitor will take on your claim knowing that if they don't win or complete the deal, you will not have to pay for their legal costs.
 All in all, a no win no fee is a legally binding deal that gives you peace of mind.

 The Conditional Fee Agreement (CFA) came into play in 1995.
 This was following the end of the Government’s legal aid system and particularly for Personal Injury cases.
 As a result, it is now the solicitor’s choice whether or not they take your case on a no win-no fee basis.

 No win - no fee should not be confused with all-inclusive conveyancing packages.
 These tend to be a fixed sum that includes the legal fees, the expenses and dibursements.

 Online conveyancing services are the best way to secure a no move-no fee arrangement.
-Their services are available in much the same way as traditional ‘bricks and mortar’ solicitors, but can be significantly cheaper when combined with a no sale-no fee conveyancing guarantee.
+Their services are available in much the same way as traditional ‘bricks and mortar’ solicitors.
+But they can be significantly cheaper when combined with a no sale-no fee conveyancing guarantee.
 Online conveyancing correspondence is, unsurprisingly, conducted across the internet via email and often the solicitors' case management systems.

 Reasons for a house move falling through

-Gazumping – For buyers, gazumping is one of the biggest potential reasons for a house move falling through.
+- Gazumping – For buyers, gazumping is one of the biggest potential reasons for a house move falling through.
 If the seller accepts a better offer with a better house price from another potential buyer, you could be left disappointed.
 This is particularly and issue with a fluctuating housing market.
 More buyers can be interested than sellers when purchase prices are attractive.